 - Reduce Stress

 Who am I to offer this?
 My name is Laine Dougherty and I am the owner of the Thinking and Doing Skills Center in Hingham, MA.
-I have been helping students (and adults) with executive dysfunction, ADHD, and organizational challenges for over ten years.
+I have been helping students (and adults) with executive dysfunction, ADHD, and organizational challenges for over fourteen years.
 I am a certified Organizer Coach, and ADHD Coach.

 Before that, I taught in public and private schools for over 18 years.
 I continue to work as an Educational Consultant in the public schools working to help teachers and Deaf students meet the challenges of a fast paced school day.
 This allows me the opportunity to observe different grade levels, subject areas, teaching styles and districts.
 I also consult at IEP and 504 team meetings and create goals for students and provide feedback and strategies for teachers.
 I know what is expected of your teen and can help them meet those challenges.